emilverkama/emilslatex/README.md

 - `emilshw.cls`: an extension of `emilsart.cls`, specifically meant for homework solutions; and
 - `latex.json`: snippets to be used with VSCode.

-The point is to make LaTeX code easier to both write and read, partly inspired by [Okko Makkonen](https://okkomakkonen.fi).
+As per the ideological guidelines of [Okko Makkonen](https://okkomakkonen.fi), the point is to make LaTeX code both faster to write and easier to read.

 ## Installation
 Copy the `.sty` and `.cls` files to `$TEXMFHOME/tex/latex/local/`, and the `latex.json` file to e.g. `$HOME/.config/Code/User/snippets/`.

-Alternatively you can place the `.sty` and `.cls` files in your working directory, this works also in Oveleaf.
+Alternatively you can place the `.sty` and `.cls` files in your working directory, this works also in Overleaf.
 Note that `emilshw.cls` depends on `emilsart.cls` which depends on `emilspack.sty`, so this might be inconvenient.

 ## Future